Styd051/DOOM64-Super-EX-Plus/README.md

 this is a game mode that will completely change the playing experience of DOOM 64 all monsters on the map will be randomized to a much more powerful version of a monster also some items and ammo are randomized so the player is not out of ammo, to avoid making the map unplayable

 a new option has been added called Complex D64 to enable or disable game mode Complex DOOM 64

-# Known Problem

--the MAP40 Panic is currently unplayable because when you trigger the lindefs which allows the tracers to appear, it crashes the port

 # The Credits
 -Gibbon for the port EX+